thekaigonzalez/Krux/docs/index.md

 > Cygwin is required to run functions like this.

 Uses the unistd.h SLEEP function to delay functionality for `secs` second(s).

+### krux.symlink(src, dest)

+> This function is implemented differently on different POSIX standards, please check your version KRUX
+> is built for, the functionality here may not be the same.

+Create a symlink from src to dest.